Vyom-Jain1/Task-Management-System/README.md

 # Task Management System

-A full-stack web application for managing tasks, built with Spring Boot, MySQL, and Microsoft Azure cloud technologies.
+A full-stack web application for managing tasks, built with Spring Boot, MySQL, and Thymeleaf.

 ## Features